Skip to main content

 Multi-File Uploads

-For directories with multiple files, Keep generates a root CID that represents all files:
+For directories with multiple files, the sdk generates a root CID that represents all files:

 Root CID (bafybei...)